DaveTanKY/IDAssignment2/README.md

 This makes the navigation bar responsive as it is usable even with the smallest of screens.

-The image slider on the home page serves as a teaser to the different films that has aired based on the books by J. K. Rowling.
-I decided to add an image slider as i personally feel that by seeing these familiar images, people are more likely to feel the urge to rewatch or read the book again.

-The image slider i created is also responsive and will decrease in size depenging on the screen size.

 I added a general information card to allow new visitors to learn more about the harry potter series and its author.
 This is a friendly way of getting new users into the franchise as they read a short synopsis of the series to see if they are interested in it.